 locationType shall be set to CURRENT_LOCATION.

-accuracy shall be set set by the IN-CSE (e.g. CGI_ECGI, ENODEB, TA_RA, PLMN or TWAN_ID).
+accuracy shall be set by the IN-CSE (e.g. CGI_ECGI, ENODEB, TA_RA, PLMN or TWAN_ID).

 msisdn, ipv4Addr, ipv6Addr, externalGroupId, requestTestNotification, websockNotifConfig, groupReportGuardTime, maximumLatency, maximumDetectionTime and maximumResponseTime are not supported by the present document and shall not be included.